 Video games have evolved from simple entertainment into cultural powerhouses that shape how we communicate, dress, and see the world.
-These games didn’t just entertain millions; they rewrote the rules of pop culture itself, creating icons, catchphrases, and movements that extend far beyond gaming.
+These games did not just entertain millions; they rewrote the rules of pop culture itself, creating icons, catchphrases, and movements that extend far beyond gaming.
 Let’s see what are the Top 10 Video Games that Influenced Pop Culture.

 Our Top 10 on the list